jultty/blog/posts/md/void-on-zfs.md

 Here, we are passing an environment variable to set the architecture to `x86_64`, then use `xbps-install` from the xbps package manager to fetch the Void base system.

-`-S` takes care of synchronizing the data from the mirror so that package data is fetched, `-R` allows us to manually specify the repository for this run, and `-r` allows choosing a different root directory.
+`-S` takes care of synchronizing the data from the mirror so that package data is fetched, `-R` allows us to manually specify the repository for this run, and `-r` allows choosing a different root directory to act upon.

 Here, I chose the Fastly mirror over the ServerCentral one.
 [Any working mirror](https://xmirror.voidlinux.org/) should do.

-Note that not all mirrors have the same directory structure.
+Note that not all mirrors have the same content at the root of their URL.
+Some point directly to a Void repo, some don't.
 You can access the mirror in a browser or otherwise inspect it to find the path to the  `current` directory.

 With this done, we can copy the host ID file, which will also be required in our final system, and we are ready to chroot.